Wintellect/MSLearn/Introduction to Python/includes/1-create-an-azure-notebook-revised.md

 TODO: Add introduction.

-1. Change the first cell to a Markdown cell and add the following content:
+1. Change the first cell to a markdown cell and add the following content:

 	```markdown
 	# Prepare US State Airport Data